 2.3.3.1 Concrete Beam Shear Strengthen.
 Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed system provides the additional design forces required at the locations indicated on the plans.
 The fiber reinforced polymer wrapping shall be designed in accordance with NCHRP Report 678, Design of FRP System for Strengthening Concrete Girders in Shear.

-2.3.3.2 Precast Octagonal Pile Confinement.
-Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed system provides 80 percent of the confinement that the existing spiral reinforcement provides in the standard octagonal precast constant section pile (Trestles) at the locations indicated on the plans.
-The strength of the confinement shall vary when the pitch of the spiral reinforcement varies as shown on the existing plans due to seismic considerations.
-Class A concrete f’c equals 5000 psi and reinforcing steel Fy equals 40,000 psi for the reinforced concrete piles.

-2.3.3.3 Column Confinement.
-Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed system provides 80 percent of the confinement that the existing column stirrups/spiral reinforcement provides at the locations indicated on the plans.
-The strength of the confinement shall vary when the spacing of the column stirrups/spiral reinforcement varies as shown on the existing plans.
-Strength of the existing concrete and reinforcement steel can be obtained from the existing plans.

 3.0 Construction Requirements.

 3.1 FRP Wrapping.
 FRP shear reinforcement shall be by complete wrapping except where objects interfere, in those places U-wrap shall be used.
 FRP wrapping along the portion of the member length to be strengthened may be applied continuously or as discrete strips with a maximum of 12” spacing centerline to centerline.
 Fibers in the FRP in its final position on the concrete component shall be oriented in the direction that maximizes the effectiveness of the FRP reinforcement.
 Anchorage shall be required for U-wrap and overlap shall be required for complete wrap as per the manufacturer’s recommendation.
 Additional horizontal strips of FRP shall not be used as anchorage for FRP shear reinforcement.
 The FRP shear strengthening may be installed during the process of forming the deck but shall be installed and cured before the deck is poured.